 Ruth is a member of the editorial board for the Journal of Sonic Studies, Musicae Scientiae and the Global Listening Centre.
-She is also a member of the Music Education Expo and Musical Theatre and Drama Education Advisory Committee, the NYJC/IoE Jazz and Gender Forum,is a trustee for the National Youth Jazz Collective and an external examiner for the Royal Academy of Music (BMus programmes).
+She is also a member of the Music Education Expo and Musical Theatre and Drama Education Advisory Committee, the NYJC/IoE Jazz and Gender Forum, a trustee for the National Youth Jazz Collective and an external examiner for the Royal Academy of Music (BMus programmes) and the Guildhall School of Music and Drama (PGCert, Performance Teaching).

 Psychology of Music; music in everyday life; music, health and wellbeing; music and consciousness (including ASC and Trance); performance psychology; music in education (including pedagogy); sonic studies, evolutionary psychology, ethology.